sai36-jntu/Credit-Card-Fraud-Detection/README.md

 Predict Fraudulent Credit Card Transactions with the help of machine learning models.

-In this project, you will analyse customer-level data that has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group.
+In this project, We will analyse customer-level data that has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group.